FIFA Breaks Silence on Possible 2026 World Cup Postponement Amid US–Iran Conflict

 - The future of the 2026 FIFA World Cup has become a major talking point as discussions intensify ahead of the tournament

-That assurance comes from Heimo Schirgi, chief operating officer of FIFA, who said the scale and complexity of the competition make delaying it unrealistic.
+That assurance comes from Heimo Schirgi, Chief Operating Officer of FIFA, who said the scale and complexity of the competition make delaying it unrealistic.

 Source: Getty Images

-Iran to boycott 2026 World Cup?
+Iran to boycott 2026 FIFA World Cup?

 Despite the extensive preparations already in place, the tournament has been surrounded by political tension and global unrest ahead of the opening match.
-The scale of planning required for such an event makes postponement extremely difficult, even as concerns continue to grow.

 Several countries have reportedly been linked with the possibility of boycotting the tournament, particularly as tensions in the Middle East raise questions about whether some nations will take part.